np25071984/battleships/README.md

 ```

 ## TODO
+* Mobile first
+* We want to use `requestFullscreen()` feature which means we need a single canvas that holds all data (two grids and game stats) in it.
+So that the game mechanics should be rewritten in order to use a single canvas element.
 * Improve AI (make shots into intersections which have most ship probability)
 * Implement round timer (?)
 * Add Restart Game feature (?)